Frequently Asked Questions

 Notes on disabling mDNS

-• Automatic discovery in Home Assistant when using native API relies on mDNS broadcast messages to detect presence of new ESPHome nodes.
-If you need to use the native API with mDNS disabled, then you will have to use a static IP address and manually add the ESPHome component with the fixed IP address.
+• Automatic discovery in Home Assistant when using the native API relies on mDNS broadcast messages to detect the presence of new ESPHome nodes.
+If you need to use the native API with mDNS disabled, then you will have to use a static IP address and manually add the ESPHome component with its (static) IP address.

-• Online status detection in ESPHome’s dashboard by default uses mDNS, so disabling mDNS will cause the ESPHome dashboard to show the status of the nodes created without mDNS support to be always offline.
-Currently, this does not affect any functionality, however if you want to see the online/offline status you could configure ESPHome to ping each node instead.
+• Because status detection in the ESPHome Device Builder uses mDNS by default, nodes with mDNS disabled will always appear as “offline”.
+This does not affect any functionality; however, if you want to see the online/offline status of your nodes, you may configure the ESPHome Device Builder to ping each node instead.
 See the notes in the Docker Reference section for more information.

 Why shouldn’t I use underscores in my device name?